catalyst-cloud/catalystcloud-docs/source/database.rst

-In this section we will work through the steps required to create a new database instance through the database service and cover different common topics to do with our Databases.
+In this section we will work through the steps required to create a new database instance and cover different common topics to do with our Databases.

 *********************************
-Gathering
+Gathering necessary information
 *********************************

 In order to launch a new database instance we need to first decide on a few